 “But what went ye out for to see?
 A man clothed in soft raiment? (malakos) Behold, they which are gorgeously apparelled, and live delicately, are in king’s houses.” - Luke 7:25.

-Effeminacy in New Testament times frequently had nothing to do with homosexuality.
-In New Testament times, malakoi or effeminacy equated with harlotry and frequently described a heterosexual, vainly obsessed with appearance.
+Effeminacy in New Testament times usually had nothing to do with homosexuality or with being gay.
+In New Testament times, malakoi or effeminacy equated with harlotry and shrine prostitution and often described a heterosexual, vainly obsessed with appearance.

 “[W]hat are we to imagine ought to be said of love of ornament, and dyeing of wool, and variety of colours, and fastidiousness about gems, and exquisite working of gold, and still more, of artificial hair and wreathed curls; and furthermore, of staining the eyes, and plucking out hairs, and painting with rouge and white lead, and dyeing of the hair, and the wicked arts that are employed in such deceptions...

 I admire that ancient city of the Lacedaemonians which permitted harlots alone to wear flowered clothes, and ornaments of gold, interdicting respectable women from love of ornament, and allowing courtesans alone to deck themselves.
 [Courtesans were high priced female prostitutes, mistresses for rich men].

 On the other hand, the archons [male rulers] of the Athenians, who affected a polished mode of life, forgetting their manhood, wore tunics reaching to the feet, and had on the crobulus - a kind of knot of the hair - adorned with a fastening of gold grasshoppers, to show their origin from the soil, forsooth, in the ostentation of licentiousness.
 Now rivalry of these archons extended also to the other Ionians, whom Homer, to show their effeminancy, calls "Long-robed...